SustainableUrbanSystemsLab/CP-Assessing-Solar-Potential-of-Buildings-Using-LiDAR-and-Footprint-Data/README.md

 - `Code/`: Directory containing the code, scripts, or notebooks used in the research.
   - `Grasshopper/`: Directory containing the grasshopper definition
   - `Notebooks/`: Directory containing notebooks
+    - `images/`: Directory containing images produces from running the Notebooks
     - `data/`: Directory for storing data produced from running the Notebooks
 - `Resources/`: Directory containing images used in this README.md file.
 - `README.md`: This file, providing an overview of the thesis and repository.